-Whilst a part and part mortgage is not common there are still lenders who realise it is still a very useful repayment mortgage option and that it may be the perfect halfway house in terms of a repayment method.
+A part and part mortgage can be ideal for some scenarios and we have lenders who realise it is still a very useful part repayment mortgage option and that it may be the perfect halfway house in terms of a manageable mortgage solution.

-Although they are not widely known, here at First Choice Finance we continue to arrange mortgages that are tailor made to our client`s demands and needs.
-This is just one reason that we are able to consider the option for part and part mortgages in line with the mortgage you are seeking.
+First Choice Finance have been established for over 25 years and we continue to arrange mortgages that are tailor made to suit our client`s requirements.
+This experience is just one reason that we are able to consider the option for part and part mortgages in line with the mortgage you are seeking.
 If you want the security of paying some of your mortgage balance off and the potential of still building on your equity, but wish to keep your monthly repayments to a minimum it could be worth getting a free quote on a part and part mortgage.
 Our directly employed UK mortgage team can establish if you are eligible without obligation and provide you with a confidential free quotation, giving you all the facts and figures, for you to decide whether to proceed or not in your own time.
 Talk through your scenario on 0800 298 3000 (free phone) or dial 0333 003 1505 (mobile friendly), alternatively complete our short on line enquiry form and we will call you.
 No credit search is carried out from this form.